 Sheridan Helft is based in Melbourne as our Marketing Manager, and brings a wealth of experience to our organisation.
 Sheridan worked in marketing management for many years with several large companies including Diners Club, Citibank and Fairfax Media.
 Originally from Townsville, she brought her young family back for a seachange in 2011 and spent 12 months living in Townsville, which is when she came to work for us.
 Now back in Melbourne (her favourite city in Australia, besides Townsville of course!), Sheridan manages all of the Festival’s national advertising and publicity, making frequent visits back to Townsville.
 A perfect combination she says!

-Alexis joins AFCM fresh from over a decade of touring exhibitions, events, and festivals around Australia and overseas, most recently at the helm of ‘Titanic, the Exhibition’.
-Based on Magnetic Island, Alexis is a history and arts lover who is very much at home in the tropics, having lived completely off-grid (with only her dog and a fishing rod for company!) for six months in 2016.
-Alexis looks forward to meeting the AFCM Festival family and sharing the beauty of her island home and the Townsville region during AFCM 2022!
+Alexis has spent over 15 years touring exhibitions, events and festivals around Australia and overseas, most notably at the helm of ‘Titanic, the Exhibition’.
+Based on Magnetic Island, Alexis is a history and arts lover who is very much at home in the tropics, having lived completely off-grid (with only her dog, her books and a fishing rod for company!) for six months when she arrived in North Queensland.
+Alexis looks forward to another great Festival in 2023, and to sharing the beauty of her island home and the Townsville region with our Festival Family.

 Denise Kaitira - Finance Manager